 Only Subdivision C and D marriage celebrants (Commonwealth) are subject to an annual registration fee, however Subdivisions A (Ministers of Recognised Religions) and B (Marriage Officers in State and Territoty BDMs) are not.
 So the latter groups are not subject to de-registration on the basis of non-payment fo a fee.

-Equality for Celebrants views this as unfair that all marriage celebrants are held accountable with the same basic requirements.
+Equality for Celebrants views this as unfair that all marriage celebrants are not held accountable with the same basic requirements.

 Section 39FB outlines the consequences of the non-payment

 The Register must deregister the marriage celebrant at some stage.
 Currently only 14 days is given.